ute/search-replace/README.md

 Include the filter in the document's yaml, and add a key `search-replace`.
 Under this key, define your search-replace pairs as subkeys in the form `search : replace`.
 It is a good idea to start the search key with a special character, such as "+" or ".", although it is not required.

-Upon rendering, every string that is a search key will be replaced.
-Therefore, keys should not be contained in each other - this would give ambiguous results.
+Upon rendering, every string or sub-string that matches a search key will be replaced in the main text, and in link targets.
+Search keys should not be contained in each other - this would give ambiguous results.

 ### Example:
 With the yaml